 There is an established competitive market in telephone directory information services and products.
 A core set of minimum information is needed for a directory to work, but you can decide what additional personal data is relevant to your particular directory.
 The more the information differs from what directories traditionally publish (name, address and phone number), the more information you will need to give people to ensure they understand what you are doing with their personal data.

-This also ties in with the transparency requirements of the GDPR.
-See our separate Guide to GDPR for more information.
+This also ties in with the transparency requirements of the UK GDPR.
+See our separate Guide to UK GDPR for more information.

 You do not have to provide this information to companies or other corporate subscribers (limited liability partnerships, Scottish partnerships and government bodies).

 You must give individuals the chance to decide whether they want to be included.

 PECR do not say this needs to be opt-in consent.
 However, you must at least give individuals a clear chance to opt out.
 The person must fully understand they have made a choice and will be included in the directory unless they opt out, and it must be simple to opt out.
 You must have given clear and prominent information about how to opt out and specifically drawn the person’s attention to this – it is not enough to rely on ‘small print’ on your website or on a bill.

 However, you will need express opt-in consent if your directory includes reverse searches that allow people to look up a name and address from a phone number.
 Consent must always be freely given, specific, and fully informed, and will not be valid if it is buried among terms and conditions.
 The clearest way to obtain consent for reverse searching will be to provide a specific opt-in box and a clear and concise explanation of how searches work.